ilpork/Vahti/README.md

 ## Requirements
 For sending alerts by email or to publish for a generic MQTT client:
 1) A server (Linux/Windows/Mac) where to run the server part (Vahti.DataBroker, Vahti.Collector and Vahti.Mqtt).
-Raspberry Pi 2/3/4 is fine for that purpose
+Raspberry Pi 2/3/4 is fine for this
 2) Have some measurement sources to publish measurement data using MQTT

 To support showing data in mobile app requires (in addition to what's listed above):

 3. Android or iOS device (building for iOS basically requires Apple developer license)
-4. Google Firebase realtime database needed for data storage to use the mobile app (free)
+4. Google Firebase real-time database needed for data storage to use the mobile app (free)

 For full setup with mobile app and push notifications requires (in addition to what's listed above):
 1. Visual Studio 2022 (Community edition is fine) for building (free)
-4. Google Firebase project needed to get Push notifications on Android (free)
+4. Google Firebase project needed to get push notifications on Android (free)
 5. Microsoft Azure account and notification hub needed for push notifications (free)

 Web application can be used instead of (or along with) with mobile app.
 It can be easily deployed to Netlify, for example, or use existing [vahti.netlify.app](https://vahti.netlify.app) to view your data.